-Derbyshire Police and Crime Commissioner Hardyal Dhindsa, who is national Hate Crime lead on behalf of the Association of Police and Crime Commissioners (APCC), has announced the launch of a new fund which will deliver grants of up to £2,500 per organisation for innovative proposals which support his goals to eradicate hate crime in the county.
+This fund delivers grants of up to £2,500 per organisation for innovative proposals which support the Commissioner's goals to eradicate hate crime in the county.

 The Race and Religion Hate Crime Innovation Fund is being administered by the Multi-Faith Centre at the University of Derby on behalf of the PCC and is part of an ambitious plan to pilot new approaches to hate crime and expand research on racist and religious hate crime in the county.

 Projects must address the PCC’s top priorities including raising awareness of hate crime, informing and encouraging reporting of hate crime, increasing support for victims and promoting the Hate Crime Victim Support Services which have been commissioned by the Commissioner.

 The fund is only open to voluntary and community groups and local non-profit making organisations.
 Projects can be for one-off events or ongoing activities completed within a three-month time period before the end of April 2020.